qkeddy/weather-dashboard/README.md

 ## Sample Usage

-The following image is a static image of the weather dashboard.
+The following GIF showcases the usage of the weather dashboard.

 ![alt text](./assets/images/weather-dashboard-demo.gif)